 Unfortunately, there isn’t a definitive fix just yet.
 Traditionally, cutting the lateral digital extensor tendon and a portion of the muscle can work on some horses, or at least provide temporary relief.
 If toxic plants are suspected, removal from the pasture is indicated.
 Some have advocated for increasing Vitamin E, and other treatment options are being explored, such as acupuncture.
 The bottom line is this: there’s still a lot of research to be completed, and we don’t have a foolproof fix yet.

-Have a question about stringhalt we haven’t addressed?
-Ask us questions in the comment section.
 If you think your horse might have stringhalt, give your local veterinarian a call to help you through the process of diagnosis and treatment.
+Do you have more questions?
+Contact us, we are here to help!